megardn/PennLINC.github.io/docs/TheWay/InterfacingWithClusters.md

 ---

 # Interfacing with the clusters
-{: .no_toc }

-## Table of contents
-{: .no_toc .text-delta }

 ## General Principles & Motivation

-1. We want to code interactively in a shiny text editor or integrated development environment (IDE) with zero lag
+1. We want to code interactively with zero lag in a format that encourages documenting your code
 2. We want the software and data we are using to be on the cluster, preventing version issues or having to download a test set to your local machine
-3. We want to be able to view brains easily
-4. We want it to be easy!
+3. We want it to be easy!

 This means we are going to not use X11 at all.
 Why?
 Because running graphics on the cluster, and then having them sent to your local screen, is very laggy and not dependable.